jbeck018/howlerops/frontend/AUTHENTICATION_GUIDE.md

 ## License

-Part of SQL Studio - see main LICENSE file.
+Part of Howlerops - see main LICENSE file.